Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Fitting Experimental Data

-Significantly, both SP-DFF and Sync-SFF magnetic field extraction techniques exhibit agreement, demonstrating discrepancies of less than 1.5 nT between each other at all investigated pumping powers.
+Significantly, both SP-DFF and SY-SFF magnetic-field-extraction techniques exhibit agreement, demonstrating discrepancies of less than 1.5 nT between each other at all investigated pumping powers.
 This agreement is apparent when inspecting the overlapping range bars for both data sets.
-This, coupled with the outcomes of our simulations, strongly suggests that the magnetic field extracted through the SP-DFF and Sync-SFF techniques offers superior accuracy across an expanded range of spin polarizations compared to the magnetic field extracted utilizing the SP-SFF technique.
-Notably, the extracted magnetic field from both the SP-DFF and Sync-SFF techniques deviate from each other at the lowest pumping powers.
-This might be explained by a decreasing signal-to-noise ratio, or field drifts between measurements which were not included in the simulations.
-While we cannot assert absolute accuracy for the magnetometer as there may be other systematic effects like light shifts, nonlinear Zeeman shifts, and magnetic field gradients, these improved magnetic field extraction techniques have effectively mitigated inaccuracies caused by the hyperfine systematic error to the $\pm$ 1~nT level.
+This, coupled with the outcomes of our simulations, strongly suggests that the magnetic field extracted through the SP-DFF and SY-SFF techniques offers superior accuracy across an expanded range of spin polarizations compared to the magnetic field extracted utilizing the SP-SFF technique.
+Notably, the extracted magnetic fields from both the SP-DFF and SY-SFF techniques deviate from each other at the lowest pumping powers.
+This might be explained by a decreasing signal-to-noise ratio or by field drifts between measurements which were not included in the simulations.
+While we cannot assert absolute accuracy for the magnetometer as there may be other systematic effects like light shifts, nonlinear Zeeman shifts, and magnetic-field gradients, these improved magnetic-field-extraction techniques have effectively mitigated inaccuracies caused by the hyperfine systematic error to the $\pm1$~nT level.